vesan/jquery-inline-footnotes/README.md

 })
 ```

 The selector given to $ is the selector for the links.
 The content to be shown is found by finding an element with `id` that matches the links `href` in this case `fn:1`.
-If the matching content has elements with attribute `rev` with value `footnote`, those will be hidden (can be changed with `hideFromContent` option.
+If the matching content has elements with attribute `rev` with value `footnote`, those will be hidden (can be changed with `hideFromContent` option).

 Styling is done with CSS.